Business people and developers must work together daily throughout the project.

 The SAFe product owner fulfills the following primary responsibilities.

-- Backlog Grooming.
+- Backlog Refinement.
 With input from the product manager and other stakeholders, the product owner has the primary responsibility to build, prune, and maintain the backlog.
 The backlog consists mostly of user stories, but also includes defects, refactors and infrastructure work.
 Backlog items are prioritized based on user value, time dependencies, risk reduction and effort (Weighted Shortest Job First).

 - Defining iteration content/ Iteration Planning.
 The product owner reviews and re-prioritizes the backlog as part of the preparatory work for iteration planning, including coordination of content dependencies with other product owners.
 During the iteration planning meeting, the product owner is the main source for user story detail and priorities, and has the responsibility to accept the final iteration plan.

 - Just-in-time story elaboration.
 Most backlog items are elaborated into user stories for implementation.
 This may happen prior to the iteration, during iteration planning, or during the iteration itself.
 While any team member can write user stories and acceptance criteria, the product owner has the primary responsibility to keep the process flowing.

 - Accepting stories into the baseline.
 The product owner is the only team member who can accept stories into the baseline.
 This includes validation that the story meets acceptance criteria and that each has the appropriate, persistent acceptance tests, and otherwise meets its definite of done.
 In so doing, the product owner also fulfills a quality assurance function, focusing primarily on fitness for use.

 - Iterations and teams both serve a larger purpose – frequent, reliable, and continuous release of value-added, system-level software.
 During the course of each PI, the product owner coordinates content dependencies with other product owners.
 This is often accomplished in part by attendance at weekly product owner team meetings.
 The product owner also has an instrumental role in producing the System Demo for program stakeholders.